imazen/imageflow/README.md

 * Whitespace cropping - Apply an energy filter (factoring in all 4 channels!) and then crop off most of the non-energy bounds below a threshold.
 This saves trememndous time for all e-commerce users.
 * Face-aware cropping - Any user profile photo will need to be cropped to multiple aspect ratios, in order to meet native app and constrained space needs.
 Face detection can be extremely fast (particularly if your scaling algorithm is fast), and this permits the server to make smart choices about where to center the crop (or if padding is required!).

 The former (whitespace cropping) doesn't require any dependencies.
-Face rectangle detection may or may not be easily extracted from OpenCV/ccv; this may require a dependency.
-The data set is also several megabytes, so it justifies a separate assembly.
+The latter, face rectangle detection may or may not be easily extracted from OpenCV/ccv; this might involve a dependency.
+The data set is also several megabytes, so it justifies a separate assembly anyway.

 At a mid-to-high level, I'd love to see a generic graph-based representation of an image processing workflow.
 This enables advanced optimizations and lets us pick the fastest or best backend depending upon image format/resolution and desired workflow.
 Given how easily most operations compose, this could easily make the average workflow 3-8x faster.
 The downside to this approach is the complexity of exposing a graph via a C ABI.
-This may only be an option with Rust or Go.

-## Key low-level primitives
+## Key low-level, high-performance primitives

 ### Color adjustments